 After the first firing items are decorated and covered in an opaque glaze for a final firing.
 The pigments used only show colour after firing so the decorators have to be very skilled.
 As all figurines are hand painted there can be a great variation in finish.

-Crackle glaze was perfected in the 1920s.
-The process allows for different rates of shrinkage during the second firing process.
-Colour is then applied to the cracks and a further protective glaze applied.
+Perfected in the 1920s, the process allows for different rates of shrinkage during the second firing process.
+Colour is then applied to the cracks with a final glaze.

-To achieve the Overglaze decoration the figure is painted on top of a white glaze.
-The figurine is then fired twice more at a lower temperature, gold and silver being added before the final firing and then polished.
+A figure is painted after a second firing, on top of a white glaze.
+It is then fired twice more at a lower temperature, gold added and then polished.

 The factory uses the same trade mark today as it did in 1775.
 Legend has it that Queen Juliane Marie herself asked the factory to take three wavy lines as its symbol which represent the three waterways that surround Denmark, the Green belt, the little Belt and the Sound.
 On larger items a crown was added along with an item number and painter’s number.
 Later still Royal Copenhagen Denmark was printed around the crown and painter’s numbers were replaced with lower case initials.